Cadasta/django-tutelary/docs/source/usage/permissions-for-views.rst

-As noted above, the simplest value that can be given for the ``permission_required`` attribute in the ``PermissionRequiredMixin`` mixin is a single action name.
+As noted above, the simplest value that can be given for the ``permission_required`` attribute in the ``PermissionRequiredMixin`` or ``APIPermissionRequiredMixin`` mixins is a single action name.
 A range of other possibilities allow for more flexible handling of permissions lookup, dependent on characteristics of the request being processed.

 The options for ``permission_required`` are: